 Urban Matter Inc. creates experiences using Storytelling, Data visualizations and Participation.

 Urban Matter Inc is an interdisciplinary experience design studio based out of New Lab in the Brooklyn Navy Yard.
-It was founded in 2012 by Shagun Singh, Valeria Bianco, and Rick Lin.
+It was founded in 2012 by Shagun Singh and Rick Lin.

 Shagun Singh is an interaction designer with a background in architecture.
-Valeria Bianco is an accomplished creative director and product designer.
 Rick Lin is a creative technologist with an interest in film and video and a background in sculpture and installation.

 Together, we create work that tells stories, visualizes information, and inspires interaction.
 We believe that compelling narratives and thoughtfully designed spaces make our lives better.
 Working at the intersection of design, technology, and community, we craft environments and experiences that delight, surprise, and engage.